manuagrawal/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 ## Summary

-* All values comuputed in the tidyData.txt table are averages from the raw data
-* Averages have been computed by subject and by activity
+This dataset summarizes various time- and frequency-domain variables computed from raw measurements, by computing averages by subject and activity performed.

 ## Variables